 As a dentist, I have mixed feelings about dental malpractice.
 On the one hand, there is no doubt that a small minority of dentists DO behave unprofessionally from time to time.
 Every profession has its black sheep.

-But on the other hand, I do truely believe that most dentists try very hard to do their best.
+But on the other hand, I do truly believe that most dentists try very hard to do their best.
 Dentistry is NOT an exact science.
+It can be very difficult to predict how a certain treatment will turn out.

-At times, it can be very difficult to predict if a treatment will be successful or not.
+At times, it can be impossible to say if a treatment will be successful or not.
 Will this root canal treatment work?
 Will that dental implant heal smoothly?
 Things do not always go as planned.

 Unfortunately, when a treatment fails, the dentist can sometimes be blamed unfairly.